benabijah/EHR/README.md

 ## 5. Abstract
-Diabetes is a chronic disease that often progresses from a mild stage to a more complicated one, and eventually to other chronic diseases like stroke or kidney failure.
+Diabetes is a chronic disease that often progresses from a mild stage to a more complicated one.
 Understanding the various driving factors of this progression is an important step towards policy implementation to mitigate its effects.
-In this study, we employ a data-driven approach to examine the longitudinal paths of diabetes progression among Medicare members.
-We will analyze synthetic claims data obtained from the Centers for Medicare and Medicaid Services (CMS) from 2022 through 2025 for a cohort of 3,172 prediabetes patients diagnosed of prediabetes in 2022 and followed up for their transition to diabetes with(out) complications.
+In this project, we employ a data-driven approach to examine the longitudinal paths of diabetes progression among Medicare members.
+We analyze synthetic claims data obtained from the Centers for Medicare and Medicaid Services (CMS) from 2022 through 2025 for a cohort of 3,172 prediabetes patients diagnosed of prediabetes in 2022 and followed up for their transition to diabetes mellitus with(out) complications.
 Transitions between specific states is modeled using continuous-time multi-state models incorporating demographic factors and other comorbidities.
 Furthermore, we conduct subgroup analysis to delineate differences in progression by sex and specific age categories.
+Most prediabetic patients develop diabetes with complications without being diagnosed of diabetes without complications.
+Obesity, hypertension, and heart disease/failure are some of the factors that significantly impact the risk of diabetes progression.
+Additionally, males and older adults have higher chances of progression than females and younger adults.
+We observe higher risks for obese females and obese older adults.
+On the other hand, higher risks are associated with males living with hypertension, heart disease/failure, alcohol disorders, and depressive disorders.

-**Keywords**: *Medicare claims, diabetes, disease progression, survival analysis, multistate models*
+**Keywords**: *Medicare, diabetes, disease progression, survival analysis, multistate models*